 Here are a few storyboard sketches for Ulysse, a musical take on the adventures of Odysseus by musician and storyteller Suzanne De Serres.
-She collaborated with the children from La Maison des Enfants to create the text, based on her performance Ulysse with La Nef.
-It will be released in 2018 by Planete Rebelle.
+She collaborated with the children from La Maison des Enfants to create the text, based on her musical performance Ulysse with La Nef.
+It will be published in early 2018 by Planete Rebelle.

 My favorite part of working for the TDSRC was meeting incredible children and librarians during my library visits in Alberta.
 The children drew their favorite place and the creatures that live there, real or imaginary.
 In the Crowsnest Pass we were a tiny group, and in Calgary south 30 children from very diverse backgrounds attended the activity.
 When I asked how many people in the room speak a language other than English at home, over half the hands in the room went up including mine :)

 The theme of the 2017 TD Summer Reading Club is Canada Salut!
 Organized by the Toronto Public Library in partnership with libraries around the country, this free annual program engages with children through interactive, hands-on literacy activities.
 I'm crazy happy about having been asked to illustrate the children's materials which include a notebook, stickers, coloring pages and an interactive website.